opengl-tutorials/ogl/beginners-tutorials/tutorial-3-matrices/index.markdown

 [![](http://www.opengl-tutorial.org/wp-content/uploads/2011/04/projected1.png "projected")](http://www.opengl-tutorial.org/wp-content/uploads/2011/04/projected1.png)

 Here you get your image !
-It's just a little bit too square, so another mathematical transformation is applied to fit this to the actual window size :
+It's just a little bit too square, so another mathematical transformation is applied (this one is automatic, you don't have to do it yourself in the shader) to fit this to the actual window size :

 [![](http://www.opengl-tutorial.org/wp-content/uploads/2011/04/final1.png "final")](http://www.opengl-tutorial.org/wp-content/uploads/2011/04/final1.png)